18F/ED-Developer-Hub/README.md

 # ED-Developer-Hub
-A proposed developer hub for the Dept. of Education.
+The U.S. Department of Education's developer hub.

+This hub provides a dedicated space for centralizing our developer resources, documenting open government efforts at the agency, and celebrating what you've built using ED data and code.